-Earlier this week a co-worker named Geetha suggested lunch at Tlaloc, which is a wonderful Mexican place I’d not yet tried; its very near our office.
+Earlier this week a co-worker named Geetha suggested lunch at Tlaloc, which is a wonderful Mexican place I’d not yet tried; it’s very near our office.
 Geetha was telling me over our nice lunch about the groups she belongs to: a musical group, a group that does service projects.
 Toward the end of our meal, she said warmly, “You should come over to my house!”
 I told her I would love to, and found myself thinking afterward, “So that’s how it’s done.”
 That’s how you fill a life with people and satisfying activities: by joining groups, being friendly, extending invitations.
 As the years pass and friends move away from San Francisco, these things sometimes seem elusive, so I appreciated the reminder that maybe it’s not that complicated.

 We decided to have a monthly lunch and I sent an invitation to Geetha and to a couple of other people, including my pal Venkata.
 I haven’t been to lunch with him even once the whole year we’ve been working on the same floor, because he’s always so busy.
-He told me he sleeps four hours a night and his eyes feel like they
+He told me he sleeps four hours a night and his eyes feel like they’re “burning.”
+I feel very sorry for him, and chagrined that he is expected to do the work of three people.
+Also very grateful that I’m not in that boat at the moment.

 On Tuesday night, I went to Howie’s, and after I returned from the tea break, I noticed that the floor in front of my backpack was wet, and so was the bottom of my backpack, and parts of some things inside: my wallet and Carlos’s scarf.
 My hat, which was also inside the backpack, was soaked.
 I showed it to Charlie and another fellow.
 Where had all this moisture come from?
 I hadn’t had tea or a bottle of water in the backpack or anywhere nearby.
 The other fellow thought it over and said, “Maybe it was a miracle water appearance.”
-I think that
+I think that’s what it was!

 Because one’s risk of ovarian cancer is heightened by having had breast cancer (that is, whatever caused breast cancer can also cause ovarian cancer), this week I had a pelvic ultrasound.
 My ob/gyn said we could do one every 18 months, just to check.
 I’m glad she was willing to do this, though I must say that when I had a hysterectomy two years ago, I was happy that I’d never again have to have an ultrasound.
 There’s nothing to the procedure itself, but you have to drink five glasses of water beforehand, after which riding a bicycle across town is somewhat of a chore.